Alan Partridge: Lifestyle

 Partridge lives in Norwich in the East of England.
 Iannucci said the writers chose it as it is "geographically just that little bit annoyingly too far from London, and has this weird kind of isolated feel that seemed right for Alan".
 According to Forbes, Partridge has "parochial bad taste", and Coogan described him as "on the wrong side of cool".
 He is a fan of James Bond films and Lexus cars.
-His talk show catchphrase, "Aha!", comes from ABBA, and he named his son Fernando and his talk show Knowing Me, Knowing You after ABBA songs.
+His talk show catchphrase, "Aha!", comes from ABBA, and he named his son Fernando and his chat show Knowing Me, Knowing You after ABBA songs.

 In earlier incarnations, Partridge's wardrobe included a blazer, badge and tie, driving gloves and "too-short" shorts, styles he describes as "sports casual" and "imperial leisure".
 According to Iannucci, by the time of Alpha Papa, Partridge had "evolved to the Top Gear presenter circa 2005 stage", with sports jackets and a foppish fringe.
 As Coogan aged, the makeup he wore in earlier performances became unnecessary.
 In the 2025 series How Are You?
 It's Alan (Partridge), Partridge had dyed hair "several shades too light to be plausible" and wore chinos, body warmers and smart-casual shoes.

 Coogan said that the rise of postmodernism made it difficult to find clothes for Partridge, as "everything we had once seen as square or distasteful was now being worn by hipsters ...
 The waters of what was uncool became so muddied that it was difficult to find anything [that] looked bad and not just ironic.
 It even made me question if Alan was still relevant."